CristinaMora/EnemyBehaviourFramework-2D/readme.md

 Let's start with the enemy:

   1. Create an object called Chicken by duplicating the BaseEnemy prefab located in Assets/Prefabs.
-  2. Change the *Sprite Renderer* to the chicken sprite located in Assets/Animations/Sprites/Chicken and adjust the Collider to match the image.
+  2. Change the *Sprite Renderer* to the chicken sprite located in Assets/Animations/Sprites/Chicken and adjust the Collider (Edit Collider and adjust it's sides) to match the image.
   3. Configure the Damage Emitter:
       - Active From Start: True
       - Damage Type: Instant